 Printable labels at the bottom of the blog post!

-- The real vanilla extract is also diluted compared to a good homemade version.
-This difference in flavor will translate to your baked goods, so make your own to not only save money but also improve your recipes!
+• The real vanilla extract is also diluted compared to a good homemade version.
+This big difference in vanilla flavor will translate to your baked goods, so make your own to not only save money but also improve your recipes like maple vanilla cheesecake or cream cheese cookies!

 Supplies and Ingredients

-- Vanilla Beans – You can sometimes find whole vanilla beans in the grocery store spice aisle but I often just order mine online.
-Look for Madagascar, Mexican, or Tahitian beans.
-Grade B beans are specific for making extract but you can use Grade A as well.
-Vanilla beans are expensive, but 5-6 of them make 8 ounces of extract and you can reuse the beans.
-Compare that to $4 for just 1 ounce of vanilla extract purchased at the store.
+• Vanilla Beans – You can sometimes find whole vanilla beans in the grocery store spice aisle but I often just order mine online.
+Look for Madagascar beans, Mexican vanilla beans, or Tahitian vanilla beans.
+Grade B vanilla beans are specific for making extract but you can use Grade A as well.
+Vanilla beans are expensive, but 5-6 of them make 8 ounces of extract and you can reuse the beans to make a new batch after the first bath is complete.
+Compare that to $4 for just 1 ounce of store-bought extract.

-- Unflavored Vodka – no need to splurge on the brand, the flavor comes from the vanilla bean, not the vodka.
+• Unflavored Vodka – no need to splurge on expensive alcohol, the flavor of the vanilla extract comes from the vanilla bean, not the vodka.
 Choose an unflavored version at least 80 proof.
 You can also use rum, bourbon, or brandy to try different combinations.
-Just make sure you stick to 80 proof or above and no artificial flavors or ingredients added in.
+Just make sure you stick to an alcohol content of 80 proof or above and no artificial flavors or ingredients added in.

 What is the difference in types of vanilla bean?